Skip to main content

 Spooky Singlit Spotlight: Spine-Chilling Hantu Reads For Halloween

-With Halloween coming up this Monday, there’s no better time to indulge in some supernatural lore.
+With Halloween coming up next week, there’s no better time to indulge in some supernatural lore.
 You can visit a haunted site, or hit up the Hell’s Museum, but if you’d rather stay home this season, then why not curl up with a book about Singapore’s very own ghosts and ghouls?

 IMAGE: EPIGRAM